- Patient-doctor interaction

 Current academic roles

-- Professor of medical sociology, Department of Community Medicine, University of Tromsø (since 2013)
+- Professor in medical sociology, Department of Community Medicine, University of Tromsø (since 2013)

 - Member of International advisory board, Sociology of health & illness

-- Reviewer for 13 journals: Sociology of health & illness, Social Science & Medicine, Qualitative Health Research, Social theory & health, Patient education and counselling, Scandinavian journal of public health, British Journal of Social Psychology, Journal of Psychosomatic Research, BMC Family Practice, Medical Humanities, Sosiologisk tidsskrift, Tidsskrift for samfunnsforskning and Tidsskrift for Den norske legeforening.
+- Reviewer for 16 journals: Sociology of health & illness, Social Science & Medicine, SSM - Qualitative Research in Health, Qualitative Health Research, Social theory & health, Patient education and counselling, Scandinavian journal of public health, British Journal of Social Psychology, Journal of Psychosomatic Research, BMC Health Services Research, BMC Family Practice, Medical Humanities, Sosiologisk tidsskrift, Tidsskrift for samfunnsforskning, Tidsskrift for Den norske legeforening and Michael.

 Previous academic positions